malev/csvToHtml/README.md

 Adds `data-title` for default in every row to help responsiveness (See [here](http://blog.apps.npr.org/2014/05/09/responsive-data-tables.html)).

+You can read about this tool in my [blog](http://codingnews.info/post/csv-to-table.html).

 © 2014 Marcos Vanetta.
 Available under MIT License.
 See [`LICENSE.md`](LICENSE.md).